Learn-Write-Repeat/Open-contributions/Ankur_ML_KNN.md

 It is an instance-based learning or lazy learning as it uses the entire training dataset which gives more time for testing at the cost of memory.

+# KNN for Regression
+The target is predicted by local interpolation of the targets associated of the nearest neighbors in the training set.

 ## Limitations of KNN-
 KNN works well with a small number of input variables, but struggles when the number of inputs is very large.